influxdata/influxdb/services/graphite/README.md

   # protocol = "tcp"
   # consistency-level = "one"

+  ### If matching multiple measurement files, this string will be used to join the matched values.
+  # separator = "."

   ### Default tags that will be added to all metrics.
 These can be overriden at the template level
   ### or by tags extracted from metric
   # tags = ["regions=us-east", "zone=1c"]